basiralab/gGAN/README.md

 To evaluate our framework, we used leave-one-out cross validation strategy.

 To try our code, you can use: demo.py
-For how to install and run our framework, go to link
+For how to install and run our framework, go to LINKK

 # Python Code
 To run gGAN, generate a fixed connectional brain template.
 Use netNorm: https://github.com/basiralab/netNorm-PY